-BAMC is comprised of six treatment facilities such as San Antonio Military Medical Center, Fort Sam Houston Primary Care Clinic, McWethy Troop Medical Clinic, Taylor Burk clinic, Center for the Intrepid, and Schertz Medical Home.
+SAMMC is comprised of six treatment facilities such as San Antonio Military Medical Center, CPT Jennifer M. Moreno Primary Care Clinic, McWethy Troop Medical Clinic, SPC Taylor Burk clinic, Center for the Intrepid, and Schertz Medical Home.
 It is a state-of-the-art, 425 bed medical center that originally opened in April 1996 and has recently undergone an extensive revision with the addition of the new tower following Base Realingment and Closure (BRAC).
-Located on historic Ft Sam Houston, the "Home of Army Medicine," the hospital is also home to SAMMC Pedatrics Center's (SAMMC PC) inpatient pediatric services with a 21 bed inpatient service, 6 bed PICU, 7 bed Heme/Onc Service, and a Pediatric Procedural Sedation Unit.
+Located on historic Ft Sam Houston, the "Home of Army Medicine," the hospital is also home to SAMMC Pedatrics Center (SAMPC) inpatient pediatric services with a 21 bed inpatient service, 6 bed PICU, 7 bed Heme/Onc Service, and a Pediatric Procedural Sedation Unit.
 In addition, a large number of pediatric subspecialty services are offered and based out of the new tower to include Pediatric Cardiology, Child and Adolescent Psychiatry, Developmental Pediatrics, Pediatric Endocrinology, Pediatric Gastroenterology, Genetics, Pediatric Infectious Disease, Pediatric Nephrology, Pediatric Neurology, Pediatric Pulmonology, and Pediatric Surgery.
 SAMMC is also the headquarters for both SAUSHEC GME and the Pediatric Residency.

-DAMC is the third integrated teaching hospital of the SAUSHEC Pediatric Residency.
+CRDAMC is the third integrated teaching hospital of the SAUSHEC Pediatric Residency.
 It is located on Ft Hood, TX, 140 miles north of San Antonio.
 Ft Hood is the largest Army post in the world.
-DAMC performs more than 1,800 deliveries a year and 150,000 pediatric clinic visits a year with a faculty of 10 Army and 4 to 6 civilian pediatricians.
-The resident rotations at DAMC are designed in part to better prepare our graduates for the environment in which most of them will practice after completion of training.
+CRDAMC performs more than 1,800 deliveries a year and 150,000 pediatric clinic visits a year with a faculty of 10 Army and 4 to 6 civilian pediatricians.
+The resident rotations at CRDAMC are designed in part to better prepare our graduates for the environment in which most of them will practice after completion of training.

-The combination of Army/Air Force pediatric faculty of the BAMC, WHMC, and DAMC ensures that the program has multiple faculty in every pediatric medical and surgical subspecialty.
+The combination of Army/Air Force pediatric faculty of the BAMC, WHASC, and CDDAMC ensures that the program has multiple faculty in every pediatric medical and surgical subspecialty.
 This faculty is dedicated to teaching and this has been routinely rated as the number one strength of our training program by the SAUSHEC Pediatric Residents.

-To round out our education the SAUSHEC Pediatric Residency joined collaborated with the University of Texas Health Science Center and Santa Rosa Children's hospital to provide additional sites for residency training through rotations in the NICU, PICU, Ward, and multiple community clinics.
+To round out our education the SAUSHEC Pediatric Residency joined collaborated with the University of Texas Health Science Center and the Children’s Hospital of San Antonio (CHofSA) to provide additional sites for residency training through rotations in the NICU, PICU, Ward, and multiple community clinics.
 This partnership has led to a unique experience for our residents as they gain exposure to multiple diverse patient populations both through the military medical centers and the civilian counterparts.